43 Sights in Bergen, Norway (with Map and Images)

 4. Fløibanen, nedre stasjon;Fløibanen

-The Fløibanen is a funicular railway in the Norwegian city of Bergen.
+The Fløibanen is a funicular railway, owned by Fløibanen AS, in the Norwegian city of Bergen.
 It connects the city centre with the mountain of Fløyen, with its mountain walks and magnificent views of the city.
 It is one of Bergen's major tourist attractions and one of Norway's most visited attractions.
-The line is 844 m (2,769 ft) long, covers a height difference of 302 m (991 ft), and carries over one million passengers a year.
-The line is owned by Fløibanen AS, a company with a number of shareholders, the biggest being the municipality of Bergen.
+The line is 848 m (2,782 ft) long, covers a height difference of 302 m (991 ft), and carries nearly two million passengers a year.

 VilVite is a science centre at Møhlenpris in one of Mjellem & Karlsen Verft's former workshop halls.
 The Science Centre was previously located at Bergen University College, but moved to new premises in 2007.
 The centre opened here on 31 May 2007.